berlinplan/berlinplan.github.io/readme.md

 - <sub> Professions with the highest divorce rates: celebrities (67%), dancers (43%), bartenders (39%), massage therapists (38%), gaming cage workers (35%), and gaming service workers (32%) </sub>
 - <sub> professions with the lowest divorce rates: farmers, clergy, veterans and agricultural engineers.
 These occupations have divorce rates ranging from 1% to 7%. </sub>

-#### Do stable family values align with religious values?(137)
+#### Do stable family values align with religious values?
+(137)

-> Could accepting islamic/religous values be an effective way to counter the expansion of Islam as it gains influence around the world?
+> Could accepting Islamic/religious values be an effective way to counter the expansion of Islam as it gains influence around the world?

-**Values are defined by individuals in the Voting app, similar to religion but without institution and corruption**
+**Values are defined by individuals in the Voting app, similar to religion but without institution and corruption.**

-#### does "religion" provide the most sustainable freedom?
+#### Does "religion" provide the most sustainable freedom?

-> Studies reveal that respecting and defining certain factors result in stable relationships which leads to sustainability and equality.
+> Studies reveal that respecting and defining certain factors result in stable relationships, which leads to sustainability and equality.

 > Monogamy is the most consistent and stable form of relationship for individuals and families, similar to religious values.

 <sub> **Considering aging populations and issues with societal values, is the promotion of stable families the most effective way to promote global equality and consistency?** </sub>

-## sexual Freedom and open Relationships, bullshit?
+## Sexual freedom and open relationships: bullshit?

-if a Freedom harms others, is it sustainable?
+If a freedom harms others, is it sustainable?

-> a society that adopts open relationships and sexual freedom, resulting in an aging population and increased immigration and inequality, is that freedom: sustainable?
+> A society that adopts open relationships and sexual freedom, resulting in an aging population and increased immigration and inequality, is that freedom sustainable?

 #### Which criteria are crucial for establishing a stable family?

-Red Flags for stable Relationships:
++Red flags for stable relationships:
 <sub> *if someone* </sub>
-- have a history of multiple partners prior to marriage
-- Was sexually active in their teenage years.
+- <sub> Has a history of multiple partners prior to marriage or was sexually active in their teenage years. </sub>
-- Consumes alcohol, drugs, or tobacco.
+- <sub> Consumes alcohol, drugs, or tobacco. </sub>
-- Engages in pornography, social media, and gaming addictions.- many friends, Family members divorced or not being in a stable Relationships, Red flag?
+- <sub> Engages in pornography, social media, and gaming addictions. </sub>
+- <sub> Has many friends or family members who are divorced or not in stable relationships. </sub>
-- Employed in occupations involving the body, entertainment, and physical appearance.
+- <sub> Is employed in occupations involving the body, entertainment, and physical appearance. </sub>
-- look for a partner in bars and clubs.
+- <sub> Seeking partner in bars and clubs and dating apps. (~40%)(126) </sub>
-- seeking partners through dating apps prioritize physical appearance.(~40%)(126)
-- who approach strangers on the street without hesitation and inhibitions with sexual intentions.
+- <sub> Approaches strangers on the street without hesitation and inhibitions with sexual intentions. </sub>
 --------------

-#### women favor polygynous societies?
+#### Do women favor polygynous societies?

->The argument for women's choice in polygyny posits that they would have the autonomy to select their partners in polygynous societies.
-Additionally, it assumes that women's rights, stature, and freedoms in traditions of monogamy aren't constrained by the institution itself.(147)
+> The argument for women's choice in polygyny posits that they would have the autonomy to select their partners in polygynous societies.
+Additionally, it assumes that women's rights, stature, and freedoms in traditions of monogamy aren't constrained by the institution itself.
+(147)

 #### Do dating apps empower or disempower women?

-> online dating apps claims to empower women and promote equality.
+> Online dating apps claim to empower women and promote Sexual equality.
 (150)

 #### How do psychopathic dating platforms lead to international inequality?